News and Notes from the Makers of Nexus | Sonatype Blog

 Me: "Wait. (long pause) You run a startup that doesn't turn a profit.
 You spend investor money on some Architect Astronaut to reinvent Maven and a repository manager?
 I mean do whatever you want to, but that sounds insane, no?"

-I call this wheel reinvention as it would be similar to letting one of your developers just go off and reinvent something that is already well established: like "The Wheel".
-If, comically, you were to reinvent the wheel, you'd quickly realize that it isn't the concept that is difficult, it is the execution.
-It isn't enough to come up with the idea of the wheel, you have to source the raw materials, you have to perfect method of manufacture, and if you are going to get into the wheel business you have to find a sustainable business model.
+I call this wheel reinvention, as it would be like letting one of your developers reinvent something already well established: like "The Wheel."
+If you reinvent the wheel, you'd quickly realize that it's not the concept that is difficult, it's the execution.
+It isn't enough to come up with the idea of the wheel.
+You have to source the raw materials, you have the perfect method of manufacture, and if you are going to get into the wheel business, you have to find a sustainable business model.

-The same is true for builds and repository managers, while the concepts are simple, the implementation is anything but.
-Let's take a look at builds.
-There are many build tools out there for different languages and different approaches.
-For Java alone there are three big players: Ant, Maven, and Gradle.
+The same is true for builds and repository managers.
+While the concepts are simple, the implementation is anything but.
+Let's look at builds.
+There are many build tools for different languages and approaches.
+For Java alone, there are three big players: Ant, Maven, and Gradle.
 (BTW, Gradle just had a 1.0 release yesterday, congrats.)
-All three of these tools took years and years to get to where they are now, and the people responsible for those tools will be the first to tell you that building software is a difficult challenge not because the steps are particularly complex but because of all of the edge-case conditions.
+All three of these tools took years and years to get to where they are now, and the people responsible for those tools will be the first to tell you that building software is a difficult challenge, not because the steps are particularly complex, but because of all the edge-case conditions.

-Repository management is also one of those ideas that appears to be straightforward until you find yourself in the middle of implementing one.
-At the start of any implementation effort you'll hear people say, "How difficult is it to just write an HTTP proxy anyway?" or "This is just like WebDAV, easy."
-But, give them a few years and you'll understand that a repository manager (like Nexus) has to do a lot of heavy lifting: integrating with security, verifying PGP signatures, providing support for a number of build tools.
-Even after six years of development, Nexus isn't "done", there are still hundreds of features that could be developed, yet the idea that a single developer could wake up one day and just "reimplement a repository manager" from scratch is one I encounter frequently.
+Repository management is also one of those ideas that appears straightforward until you are in the middle of implementing one.
+At the start of any implementation effort, you'll hear people say, "How difficult is it to just write an HTTP proxy anyway?" or "This is just like WebDAV, easy."
+But, give them a few years, and you'll understand that a repository manager (like Nexus) has to do a lot of heavy lifting: integrating with security, verifying PGP signatures, providing support for many build tools.
+Even after six years of development, Nexus isn't "done", there are still hundreds of features that could be developed.
+Yet, the idea that a single developer could wake up one day and just "re-implement a repository manager" from scratch is one I encounter frequently.

 The challenge for most IT departments these days isn't money, it's time.
 It's developer time.
 It's hard enough to find good developers, so why throw them at problems not directly related to your business?
 It's a distraction from the multiple responsibilities you have to the business.

 There aren't enough developers to go around.
-Companies are stepping over themselves to try to hire good technical talent, and if you find a good developer you have to ask yourself whether you want that developer contributing to the bottom line of the company or sitting in some cube reinventing Maven and Nexus under the guise of "devops".
-Instead of reimplementing a deployment framework using Groovy or a repo manager using Python wouldn't you rather that developer be focused on making sure your passwords are properly salted? or that your application provides more relevant features to customers?
+Companies are stepping over themselves to hire good technical talent.
+If you find a good developer, you have to ask yourself whether you want that developer to contribute to the bottom line of the company, or to reinvent Maven and Nexus under the guise of "DevOps."
+Instead of re-implementing a deployment framework using Groovy or a repo manager using Python, wouldn't you rather developers focus on making sure your passwords are properly salted?
+Or that your application provides more relevant features to customers?

-Developer time is the limited resource in our industry (even at the largest scale), and I'd just encourage people reading this blog post to think about whether you have a few developers sitting around reimplementing Nexus (or Chef, or Apache, or Spring).
+Developer time is the limited resource in our industry (even at the largest scale).
+I'd just encourage people reading this blog post to think about whether you have a few developers re-implementing Nexus (or Chef, or Apache, or Spring).
 Is it worth it?
-Also, if you have someone working with you who is thinking about reimplementing a repository manager in Python, clearly you need to Download Nexus OSS.